 This tends to be steeper than average for big saloons.
 Even sought-after cars like the VW Passat will only be worth around a third of their list price after a typical three years and 36,000 miles, while the worst examples could be worth as little as 20%.
 You need to do your sums carefully before you buy.

 The whole point of large cars is the amount of space that they offer for passengers and luggage.
 However, not every car that's large on the outside is quite so big on the inside.
 For example, you might be surprised at how cramped the rear seats are in the Audi A4, Lexus IS and Mercedes C-class.
 Our practicality kings include the BMW 3 Series, Ford Mondeo, Toyota Avensis and Skoda Superb.

 4. Diesel or petrol?

 The majority of large cars sold in the UK are diesel powered at the moment.
 Modern diesels have plenty of pulling power, so they're rarely a compromise next to petrol versions, but their appeal is economy-related - fuel efficiency but, in particular, the tax benefits that come from lower CO2 emissions.

-The best large diesels are now rated below 100g/km of CO2 in the lower tax bandings.
+The best large diesels are now rated below 100g/km of CO2 and qualify for the lowest tax bandings.
 However, do be aware that this may change in coming years, as the air quality implications of diesel (notably emissions of nitrous oxides and particulates) are addressed, and incentives may be withdrawn or even reversed.
 Some local authorities are now charging more for residential parking permits for diesel-engined vehicles, for example.